 During the Crusades in particular, seemingly every conceivable hilltop was colonised by a defensive fortress.
 Many remain, in some cases beautifully preserved.

-Shobak, Jordan Less well-preserved than Karak, but its equal in drama and beauty.
+Shobak Castle, Jordan Not as well preserved as Karak, but equal in drama and beauty.

 Nimrod Fortress, Israel The best-preserved Crusader-era bastion in the Israel-controlled territory of Golan Heights.